 - 1. The fan for overhead range hoods and downdraft exhaust equipment not integral with the cooking appliance shall be listed and labeled in accordance with UL 507. - 2.
-Overhead range hoods and downdraft exhaust equipment with integral fans shall comply with UL 507. - 3.
-Domestic cooking appliances with integral downdraft exhaust equipment shall be listed and labeled in accordance with UL 858 or ANSI Z21.1. - 4.
+Overhead range hoods and downdraft exhaust equipment with integral fans shall comply with UL 507.

+- 3. Domestic cooking appliances with integral downdraft exhaust equipment shall be listed and labeled in accordance with UL 858 or ANSI Z21.1. - 4.
 Microwave ovens with integral exhaust for installation over the cooking surface shall be listed and labeled in accordance with UL 923.

-[S] 505.3 Exhaust ducts.
-Domestic cooking exhaust equipment shall discharge to the outdoors through sheet metal ducts constructed of galvanized steel, stainless steel, aluminum or copper.
-Such ducts shall have smooth inner walls, shall be air tight, shall be equipped with a backdraft damper, and shall be independent of all other exhaust systems.
-Installations in Group I-1 and I-2 occupancies shall be in accordance with the International Building Code and Section 904.13 of the International Fire Code.
+[W][S] 505.3 ((Exhaust)) Domestic cooking exhaust ducts. ((Domestic)) Ducts serving domestic cooking exhaust equipment shall discharge to the outdoors through sheet metal ducts constructed of galvanized steel, stainless steel, aluminum or copper.
+Such ducts shall have smooth inner walls, shall be airtight. ((and)) shall be equipped with a backdraft damper. and shall be independent of all other exhaust systems.
+Installations in Group I-1 and I-2 occupancies shall be in accordance with the International Building Code and Section 904.14 of the International Fire Code.